vegaprotocol/vega/visor/visor-config.md

 Default value: <code>3</code>

-<blockquote>The amount of time Visor should wait between restarts can be set by `maxNumberOfRestarts`.
+<blockquote>The amount of time Visor waits between restarts can be set by `restartsDelaySeconds`.
 </blockquote>
 </dd>